 “PERFECT STORM” OF EXTREME WEATHER AND DEFERRED MAINTENANCE SPUR ENHANCED BMPS AND “TUNED” FILTRATION MEDIA

-In December 2016 and much of January 2017, a historic cycle of freezing rain and snow followed by brief thaws hit the area.
-When the thaw came about in early February 2017, our client’s stormwater facility experienced unprecedented runoff, and dramatically increased zinc levels as tested at the catch basins; 1.734 mg/L at Basin 3 and 1.397 mg/L at Basin 1.
+In December and January, a historic cycle of freezing rain and snow followed by brief thaws hit the area.
+When the thaw came about in early February, our client’s stormwater facility experienced unprecedented runoff, and dramatically increased zinc levels as tested at the catch basins; 1.734 mg/L at Basin 3 and 1.397 mg/L at Basin 1.

 Our client immediately contacted an environmental consulting firm to identify the source of the excessive zinc runoff.
-On the recommendation of the environmental consulting firm, our client commissioned the coating (by an outside company) of all galvanized roof surfaces (in May 2017); the excavation of collection points for improved sampling; and jetting and scoping of all stormwater facility lines (performed by River City Environmental).
-CleanWay also “tuned” it’s downspout filtration media with specially blended filtration packs at each downspout filtration device incorporating MetalZorb media blended with biochar; All of this work was completed in late May of 2017.
+On the recommendation of the environmental consulting firm, our client commissioned the coating (by an outside company) of all galvanized roof surfaces; the excavation of collection points for improved sampling; and jetting and scoping of all stormwater facility lines (performed by River City Environmental).
+CleanWay also “tuned” it’s downspout filtration media with specially blended filtration packs at each downspout filtration device incorporating MetalZorb media blended with biochar.

 TEST RESULTS AND FINANCIALS YIELD IMPRESSIVE COST/BENEFIT NUMBERS